feast-dev/feast/docs/how-to-guides/adding-or-reusing-tests.md

     - The `full_feature_names` parametrization defines whether or not the test should reference features as their full feature name(fully qualified path) or just the feature name itself.

 ## Writing a new test or reusing existing tests

-### Is it an integration or unit test?

-- In integration tests, multiple modules of Feast are tested together.
-This also includes testing of Feast components that connect to services outside of Feast(e.g connecting to gcp or aws clients).
-    - Generally if the test requires the initialization of a feature store or an external environment in order to test (i.e using our universal test fixtures), it is probably an integration test.
-- Unit tests, on the other hand, test individual classes or functions for class level behavior.
-Unit tests should not require pytest to spin up external services and should not need to access classes in other modules of Feast.

 ### To add a new test to an existing test file